stolostron/deploy/README.md

 The `console-sub` subscription object will be `patched` with you changes and you should see the pods deployed via the `console-sub`'s helm chart start to redeploy and they will use your updated image references!

-Keep in mind that if you require changes to your helm-chart this method will not work :-( This will only work for updating objects in your running environment that can by manipulated via kubectl... currently the `multicloudhub-operator` deploys helm charts by deploying an image `multicloudhub-operator-repo` that contains `tar gz` archives of each helm chart... that's not an easy update via `kubectl` but I'll work on a solution for that as well.
+Keep in mind that if you require changes to your helm-chart this method will not work :-( This will only work for updating objects in your running environment that can by manipulated via kubectl... currently the `multiclusterhub-operator` deploys helm charts by deploying an image `multiclusterhub-operator-repo` that contains `tar gz` archives of each helm chart... that's not an easy update via `kubectl` but I'll work on a solution for that as well.